The Abbey exterior

 • price 2 of 4

-The fun to be had at Fiesta Cantina is far from secret.
-In fact, this festive bar and Mexican restaurant is often packed to the gills with patrons taking advantage of one of WeHo’s best happy hour deals: two-for-one drinks from 4 to 8pm, and again during late-night.
+Why we love it: The fun to be had at Fiesta Cantina is far from secret.
+In fact, Fiesta Cantina is often packed to the gills with patrons taking advantage of one of the neighborhood’s best happy hour deals: two-for-one drinks from 4 to 8pm, then again during late-night.
 Fiesta Cantina offers a main floor and a rooftop deck for mingling, intermittent dancing, solid Mexican food options and walking bartenders that offer shot specials.
 Just a stone’s throw from the Abbey and never dull, Fiesta Cantina is a popular spot for a reason—strong drinks for cheap, a lively crowd and an upbeat vibe from noon till close.

 Advertising